grcvhon/atm-analysis/genomics/README.md

 ### Running `ipyrad`

-So far, all scripts were run using `pixi` package manager.
-But issues with `ipyrad` steps and runs were persistent so I had to uninstall `pixi` and run `ipyrad` via `Anaconda`.
+Originally went with `pixi` package manager to run scripts.
+But issues with `ipyrad` steps (e.g. 3 to 7) were persistent so I had to uninstall `pixi` and run `ipyrad` via `Anaconda`.
 See Troubleshoot note below.<br>

 #### <i>Troubleshooting note</i>:

->For some reason, the running `ipyrad` steps 3 through 7 encounters an error.
+>For some reason, running `ipyrad` steps 3 through 7 under `denovo` assembly method encounters an error.
 This issue does not occur when supplying a reference genome (`reference ## [5] assembly_method`).
 ALud suspects the issue is with `pixi`.
 So I uninstalled `pixi` and removed all packages installed with it using commands below:
 >```
 >rm ~/.pixi/bin/pixi # removes binaries
 >rm -r ~/.pixi # removes installed packages